 The cooped-up feeling every household is experiencing is natural.
-Many of us are sticking close to home and haven’t seen friends or loved ones in weeks.
-It’s compounded for the folks who must spend most of their time indoors, whether because of their living situation, work requirements, financial restraints or local restrictions.
+Many of us are sticking close to home and haven’t seen friends or loved ones in months.
+It’s compounded for the folks who must spend most of their time indoors, whether because of their living situation, work requirements, financial restraints or local air quality and weather conditions.

 Even though many of us can’t recreate the magic mix of the great outdoors inside right now, we can weave in nature’s sensory elements and still get some of the benefits.
 For example, research even tells us that simply seeing photographs of nature can have restorative effects.

-So, whether you’re indoors because you don’t have private outdoor space or because you have to work during the day or both, here are some easy ways to bring a little outdoors inside:
+So, whether you’re indoors because you don’t have private outdoor space or because you have to work during the day or both, here are some easy ways to bring a little outdoors to your indoor play.

 Support sensory freedom.
 One of the best things about being outside is freedom.
 It’s hard to recreate that within four walls, but we can designate a messy play zone to get kids a bit closer.
 The bathtub or shower stall is a perfect spot for this purpose—it’s contained and makes it easy to wash everyone down after the play is done!

 Play seasonal dress-up.
 If your kids are into dressing up, play dress up to match every season.
 Wonder together, if it were summer, what would we wear?
 Then set them loose in the closets to get outfitted.
 Once they’re dressed the part, segue to pretend play.
 Use play-dough to make snow-people, imitate a spring shower with a spray bottle and an umbrella in the bathroom, use bed sheets to make summery hammocks to hang in, or scatter crumpled up, fall-colored papers on the floor to simulate crunching leaves underfoot.